How to get cheap car insurance in Massachusetts

 You might expect a state with such rigorous car insurance requirements to cost you more than anywhere else.
 But actually most drivers here pay something in the ballpark of the national average: $1,200-1,300 annually.
 Part of the reason for this is the extremely low rate of uninsured drivers — when everyone pays their share, costs tend to go down.

-Insurance requirements in Massachusetts
+Minimum car insurance requirements in Massachusetts

 Every driver in the state of Massachusetts is required to carry minimum insurance coverage with the following limits: